 - Any other electrical product failure

-Electrical incidents occurring within the following municipalities are not under the jurisdiction of Technical Safety BC and should be reported to the municipality:
+Electrical incidents occurring within the following municipalities are not under the jurisdiction of Technical Safety BC and should be reported to the municipality instead:

 - Electrical power or supply outages

-- Electrical incidents where BC Hydro is the Authority Having Jurisdiction
+- Electrical incidents where the public utility is the Authority having jurisdiction

 - Circuit breaker trips or blown fuses